 Say you’re spending loads on outsourced vendors to support an influx of demand for a particular product or service.
 This could be an indication that you’re successfully marketing and selling this offering, but at this point, it could be worth investing in bringing production in-house.
 That smells like an opportunity to expand!

-Budget vs. Rolling Forecast:
+Budget vs. Rolling Forecast

 Simply put, your budget is what you start with and your rolling forecast is how you adjust the budget based on actual performance and results.
 When costs go up, maybe due to overperforming or underperforming, then you increase or reduce your budget.

-This lets businesses adjust for the unexpected: Just because it’s in the budget doesn’t mean you get to spend it OR doesn’t mean you don’t get more.
+This lets businesses adjust for the unexpected: Just because it’s in the budget doesn’t mean you get to spend it OR it doesn’t mean you don’t get more.
 Either way, the changes you make to your rolling forecast must come in response to actually justifiable activities (your KPIs) that need to be managed.

 You’ll want to directly compare these two using the budget as the control (doesn’t change), and the forecast as the variable.
 Budget in stone to see how outcome compared to what you originally planned for.